victords/super-bombinhas-editor/README.md

 You can move everything in the stage or a selection by a number of tiles, both horizontally and vertically, using the offset functionality.
 You can open the panel by pressing Tab on the keyboard or clicking the "offset" button in the right panel.
-To make a selection, hold Alt and click and drag from one corner to the opposite one of the area you want to select.
+To make a selection, hold Alt and click and drag from the top-left to the bottom-right corner of the area you want to select.

 ## Remarks

-* The source code is distributed under the GNU GPLv3 license and the image assets (contents of the folders data/img and data/tileset) under the Creative Commons Attribution-ShareAlike 4.0 license.
+* The source code is distributed under the GNU GPLv3 license and the image assets (contents of the folder "data/img") under the Creative Commons Attribution-ShareAlike 4.0 license.
 * This is a summary of how to use and extend the editor, but if you need more details you can always reach out to [victordavidsantos@gmail.com](mailto:victordavidsantos@gmail.com).